csci-1301/csci-1301.github.io/labs/UserInput/readme.md

     Later in the course you will learn how to handle untrustworthy user input
 #.
 Can you think of a change you can make to the code to accept ages of type `float` instead of `int`?
 Try making that change!
 #.
 If you were to ask a user to enter an age without specifying its type, what `.Parse` should you use?

+[^noteonUbuntu]: If you are using Ubuntu and, after performing this step, you receive an error message

+    ```{text}
+    ApplicationName='/usr/lib/gnome-terminal/gnome-terminal-server', CommandLine='--app-id mono.develop.id14c27428bd5345f99daadebf684a2876', CurrentDirectory='', Native error= Cannot find the specified file
+    ```

+    then follow the instructions at <https://stackoverflow.com/a/65331098>.